The key challenges of migrating databases to the cloud

 Migrating a database to the cloud can seem like a daunting task, and in some cases, it's the initial challenge of figuring out what all the "moving parts" are which can cause migration projects to fall at the first hurdle.

-"This can lead to organisations never being able to fully exploit the benefits of cloud.
+"This can lead to organisations never being able to fully exploit the benefits of the cloud.
 While that may not bring about the demise of a company, it could affect how competitive they are able to be in the market," says Griffiths.

 Schrock says that the first challenge is realising that database migration is not a one-time event.
 Moving your database to the cloud is only relevant if you migrate the application, too, which is cumbersome and can take days to weeks to months.
 During this time, teams must ensure that their applications will run in the cloud, that they can develop effectively within the cloud, and minimise disruption during the final transition.